 1 pack, 3 pack, and 20 pack available

 Does not contain caffeine

 Kava Kava (“kava” for short) contains a substance called kavapyrones.
-It has a long history as a herbal remedy that some use to relieve stress, anxiety and boost sleep.
+It has a long history as a herbal remedy that some use to relieve occasional aches and pain, and improve sleep and restfulness.

 Kava Kava is native to islands of the Pacific Ocean and traditionally people made it into a paste and mixed it with water or coconut milk to create a drink.

 Cassia cinnamon chips is a spice widely used and known for its warming qualities.
 It has been used for thousands of years and is even mentioned in Egyptian texts.

 Ginger is a pungent root, widely used to relieve occasional aches and pains and support stomach health

 Native to eastern North America, cranberries are edible, tart berries.
 Cranberries are a very popular superfood.
 They are high in nutrients and antioxidants.
 Research has linked the nutrients of cranberries to help with urinary tract infections.